News and blog banners

 • Fold over tape to reinforce the pages together

-I prefer double-sided book tape for durability but regular tape or glue works too.
+I prefer double-sided book tape for durability, but regular tape or glue works too.
 Reinforce the spine with extra tape if needed.

 For quick books, one strip of binding is fine.
 But you can sew pages together too using a needle and embroidery floss.